 “Isn’t this mother’s?”
 He had asked his father, while he held the stone in his small little hands.

 “It was, yes.
 It is yours now.”
 His father had said.
-“Melina would have given it to you around this time if she were still here.
+“She would have given it to you around this time if she were still here.
 That stone is very special.
 There’s only three others like it in the world.”

 “It is a very magical stone, Sairek.
 Laure will teach you how to use it in time.
-That’s what Melina asked her to do if she couldn’t be around to teach you herself.
+That’s what...
+That's what Melina asked for her to do if she couldn’t be around to teach you herself.
 It is meant to protect the heir to the throne.
 If for any reason you are in trouble, it should keep you safe.”

 “Keep me safe… how?”
 Sairek had asked.